FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R26

 The changes have now been successfully pushed!
-Let us look at the web interface of the repo, to see that the changes have actually taken place.
+Let us look at the 'web interface' of the repository, to see that the changes have actually taken place.

 ..
 L27

-Show the Change graph in browser.
+Show the 'Change graph' in the browser.

 ..
 R27

-What will happen if we edited the same portion of the file, at the same time?
+What will happen if we edit the same portion of the file, at the same time?
-How would merges work?
+How would merge work?
 This will be the last thing that we are going to see in this part of the spoken tutorial.

 ..
 L28